 Copernicus Government Challenge

-The Challenge was open to all profiles: entrepreneurs, start-ups, students, SMEs and large companies, research centres, university departments, and public organisations at the European, national, and local level.
+The Challenge is open to all profiles: entrepreneurs, start-ups, students, SMEs, research centres, university departments, and public organisations at the European, national, and local level.

 Submissions to the Copernicus Government Challenge will be evaluated against the following criteria:

 - Copernicus Connection: Does the solution use Copernicus data to add value for end-users?

 - Project Potential: Is the project technically feasible and innovative?